The Racer (Kings Island): History

 Construction of the attraction began in 1970.
 The first test runs were conducted in September 1971.
 The Racer opened officially to the public at Kings Island's grand opening on April 28, 1972.
 It is located in Coney Mall, a section of the park originally known as Coney Island.
 The roller coaster appeared on national television in 1973, when it was featured in an episode of The Brady Bunch called "The Cincinnati Kids".
 The ride ignited interest in roller coasters following decades of decline, and the attention it received eventually led to a revival of the industry around the world, typically referred to as the industry's second golden age.

-Both sides of the track raced forward until May 28, 1982, when the trains on one side of the track were reversed to ride backwards.
+Both sides of the track raced forward until May 28, 1982, when the trains on the right track were reversed to ride backwards.
 The Racer became the first racing roller coaster in the world to do so.
 It is thought that this move was to accommodate guests who were frustrated over the frequent closure of The Bat, a recently added attraction.
 Though only intended for the remainder of the 1982 operating season, the change lasted twenty-six years due to its popularity.
-It wasn't until 2008 that Cedar Fair restored The Racer to its original form by changing the right track to ride forward again.
+It wasn't until 2008 that Cedar Fair restored the ride to its original form by changing the right track to ride forward again.
 In addition, each side was assigned a color—red and blue—with the red trains on the right and the blue trains on the left.